United States House Select Committee on Assassinations: Criticisms

+According to Dan Hardway, an investigator for the HCSA, Joannides was running a "covert operation" to obstruct their investigation into the assassination.
+Hardway says that when Joannides was brought in by the CIA, he limited their access to files and changed the process for file requests.

 According to a 2015 Politico report, newly declassified documents show that CIA director John A. McCone hid evidence from the Warren Commission.
 According to a once-secret report written in 2013 by the CIA's top in-house historian, David Robarge, the CIA admits McCone and other senior CIA officials withheld 'incendiary' information from the Warren Commission.